BobTheZombie/LPM.Org/README.md

   located.
 - `no` always uses the shared `libpython`.

+When `STATIC_LIBPYTHON=yes` the build system rewrites CPython's `Modules/Setup.local` so that every bundled extension is compiled into the static `libpython` archive.
+This guarantees Nuitka can resolve the modules at runtime without shipping the accompanying `.so` files alongside the binary.

 Set `PYTHON=/path/to/python` if you need to build with a specific interpreter.
 When a static archive is detected the make output includes the file that will be linked so you can confirm which Python installation is being used.